Web Development

 2. Extensibility

-The Open-Closed Principle promotes extensibility by providing a framework for adding new features or behaviors to existing systems.
-Through inheritance or interface implementation, developers can create specialized subclasses or implementations that extend the functionality of base classes or interfaces.
-This approach facilitates code reuse and promotes a modular design, fostering scalability and flexibility in software systems.
+The Open-Closed Principle promotes extensibility by giving you a reliable way to add new features or behaviors to existing systems.
+Through inheritance or interface implementation, developers create specialized subclasses or implementations that extend base class functionality.
+This approach encourages code reuse and modular design, which in turn makes systems more scalable and flexible over time.

 Applying the Open-Closed Principle